 Crayola: The Crayola Gallery

-Generally, the name of a DAM system appears on the login screen, the header within the application, and the URL.
+Generally, the name of a DAM system appears on the login screen, the dashboard, and, possibly, the URL.
 There is a standard URL assigned to all new systems or customers can choose a vanity web address, or custom URL.
 This allows the site name to be the URL, like www.widenresourcelibrary.com, as long as someone else isn’t already using it.

-Want a fully-branded Collective site, but don’t have the resources to do it?
-Widen design services can help!
-We offer support with everything from graphic updates to a new brand strategy — that includes selecting a site name.
-Workshop options are:
+Want a fully-branded DAM site — including naming inspiration — but don’t have the resources to do it?
+Widen’s design services can help!
+We offer support with everything from graphic updates to design strategy.
+Our service options include:

 Whether you’re an established or evolving brand, our team of talented creatives and brand experts can help you showcase your identity in your DAM system.
-If you’re interested in learning more about design services or seeing a demo of the Widen Collective, today!
+If you’re interested in learning more about design services, today.